navidmadannezhad/writer-library/README.md

 # How to use

 Imagine that you have a ``` p ``` tag, and a few texts inside of it.
-You can use the library like the above:
+You can use the library like the below:

 ```javascript